CloudChi/FX-Framework/Script_Folders_Non_Module.md

   - Can be versioned
   - Often diplays errors
   - Returns True or False, so Script Trigger can proceed or is cancelled

-### Module Folders

-- Modules
-  - These are the standard Module folder that provide specific functionality
-  - There can be any number of these
-- Grouped Modules
-  - Contain:
-    - Individual Sub-Modules
-    - Shared Dependencies folder
-      - Removes Dependencies folders inside each Sub-Module
-  - Example of this is Layouts module which looks like this:
-    - Layouts
-      - Dependencies
-      - Layout A
-      - Layout B
-      - Layout C
-  - Sub-Modules can use Dependencies of Parent Module